Mexico Part II-- Central Mexico

 Try Some Chapulines--

-Depending on time and personal preference, from Coyoacan you can head south, visit Xochilico and take a canal tour.
-Colorful gondola like boats will carry you while vendors, artisans and mariachi bands float past you, creating a unique shopping and eating experience.
-The vibe and atmosphere here is festive with day cruises available from 9am-6pm and night cruises available during the weekend.
-You can also opt to extend your cruise by a couple of hours and visit the haunted island of the dolls, a mysterious floating garden.
+Depending on time and personal preference, from Coyoacan, you can head south, visit Xochilico and take a canal tour.
+Colorful gondola-like boats will carry you while vendors, artisans, and mariachi bands float past you, creating a unique shopping and eating experience.
+The vibe and atmosphere here are festive, with day cruises available from 9am-6pm and night cruises available during the weekend.
+You can also opt to extend your cruise by a couple of hours and visit the dolls' haunted island, a mysterious floating garden.

 A night of Lucha Libre--

 I used to watch lucha libre on t.v when I was a kid.
-I don't exactly know what drew me to these fights, for I was extremely girly growing up.
-But right after school, doing my homework and having the occasional barbie play time with my besties, when the lights went dark and they went home, when I was completely alone and getting ready for dinner, this was my time!
-Time to be in awe from everything I was seeing.Time to cheer, kick and pretend I was one of them!
+I don't exactly know what drew me to these fights, for I was overly girly growing up.
+But right after school, doing my homework and having the occasional barbie playtime with my besties, when the lights went dark and they went home, when I was utterly alone and getting ready for dinner, this was my time!
+Time to be in awe of everything I was seeing.Time to cheer, kick, and pretend I was one of them!
 So when I was planning my trip to Mexico City, I immediately knew I had to go see a live fight.
 For locals, going to a lucha libre match is more about releasing stress and venting.
 You'll hear the crowd screaming insults and offensive words at these fighters- all part of the fun and culture for them.
-I personally couldn't do it, but found it hilarious seeing others really get into it!
+I personally couldn't do it, but I found it hilarious seeing others really get into it!
 I had a great time at the fight, but I must confess that being an adult and being there in person was a completely different experience.
-The fights seemed a little staged most of the times which is understandable for safety reasons.
-If planning a visit I recommend buying your ticket ahead of time either through ticket master or the morning of at the ticket booth.
-If its a popular fight tickets tend to sell out so keep this in mind.
-Also, professional cameras are not allowed but they let you take photos with your mobile device.
+The fights seemed a little staged most of the time, which is understandable for safety reasons.
+If planning a visit, I recommend buying your ticket ahead of time either through ticket master or the morning of at the ticket booth.
+If it's a famous fight, tickets tend to sell out, so keep this in mind.
+Also, professional cameras are not allowed, but they let you take photos with your mobile device.

 --end of day 3